gardener/landscapercli/docs/reference/landscaper-cli_installations_create.md

       --cc-config string                 path to the local concourse config file -h, --help                             help for create
-      --name string                      name of the installation (default "my-installation") --registry-config string           path to the dockerconfig.json with the oci registry authentication information --render-schema-info               render schema information of the component's imports and exports as comments into the installation (default true)
+      --name string                      name of the installation (default "my-installation") -o, --output-file string               file path for the resulting installation yaml --registry-config string           path to the dockerconfig.json with the oci registry authentication information --render-schema-info               render schema information of the component's imports and exports as comments into the installation (default true)
 ```